ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/build-and-install.md

 ```

-Don't delete the `build` directory as it will be used in the next step.
+Do not delete the `build` directory as you will use it in the next step.

-Proceed to learn how to test Snort3 multithreading.
+Now you can move on to learn how to test Snort 3 multithreading.